otrv4/otrv4/otrv4.md

    * In the case that she wants to immediately send a data message:
      * Follows what is defined in the
        [When you send a Data Message](#when-you-send-a-data-message)
        section.
-Note that she will perform a new DH ratchet.
+Note that she will perform a new DH ratchet by using the already derived `our_ecdh` and `our_dh`.

 **Bob:**